How Does Moving Insurance Work?

 Though as a professional moving company we take every precaution to avoid damage, any time an object is moved there is a chance some damage may occur.
 The majority of damage comes in the form of small nicks and scratches.
 Very occasionally, a piece is damaged enough that it must be replaced.
 Which brings us to the topic of moving insurance.

 It is important to understand that moving companies do not offer insurance.
 They offer a level of liability for loss or damage called “valuation.”
-Though the mechanics of valuation are similar to insurance, there are differences.
+Though the mechanics of valuation are similar to insurance, there are big differences.
 If you would like a more technical definition of valuation you can find it in this description on the Federal Motor Carrier Safety Administration website.
+We will try to give you the less technical, but accurate, version here.